-For audio recording and storage on the Windows 98.
+For audio recording and storage on the Windows.
 Pro Tools LE requires one or more qualified ATA/IDE or SCSI drives with the following properties:

-- Formatted with FAT16 or FAT32 file system (FAT32 recommended) - Data transfer rates of 3 MB per second or faster - Drive spin speed of 7.200 RPM or faster - Average seek time of 10.0 milliseconds or faster - For the latest compatibility information on hard drives, visit the Digidesign Web site (www.digidesign.com).
+- Formatted with FAT16 or FAT32 file system (FAT32 recommended) - Data transfer rates of 3 MB per second or faster - Drive spin speed of 7.200 RPM or faster - Average seek time of 10.0 milliseconds or faster

+🏋 For the latest compatibility information on hard drives and SCSI host bus adapters, visit the Digidesign Web site (www.digidesign.com/compato/).